ztiromoritz/picotron-tools/README.md

 less system/api.lua
 ```

-Use ArrowUp/Down for scroll to text and q for quit.
+Use ArrowUp/Down for scroll the text and q for quit.